 Speaking at Pinewood Studios in early December 2014, director Sam Mendes revealed a number of details about the 24th James Bond film.

 The event took place the week before filming started and Mendes announced the new film was to be titled SPECTRE.
 He also unveiled the Aston Martin DB10 and introduced the principal actors.

 Later the same day a press release divulged the filming locations.
 These were Pinewood Studios and London, Mexico City, Rome, Austria and Morocco.

 Here we take a look at each of the locations used in SPECTRE .

-The scenes in the pre-title sequence were filmed in Mexico City between the 19th and 31st March 2015.
+The scenes from the pre-title sequence were filmed in Mexico City between the 19th and 31st March 2015.

 The entire sequence was filmed in and around the historic Plaza de la Constitución, more usually known simply as Zócalo.
 The scenes feature an elaborate Day of the Dead parade staged especially for SPECTRE, ending with a fight in a helicopter with the panicking crowds in Zócalo below.